ProsperousHeart/django-for-devops/README.md

 **Terraform** is an infrastructure as code tool.
 We'll utilize it so we can write the necessary code & communicate with render, so we can setup the resources to be provisioned based on the code we write with Terraform.

 ![use case 2](/IMGs/section-05/5-cloud-service-use-case-2.png)

+# PaaS with Render

+## Intro & Setup of Render

+Render is a cloud service provider like heroku, AWS, Azure, Google Cloud, etc. We'll use this for the course and focus mainly on IaC & ensure we have a nice DevOps CICD process.